Laufeynumber1fan/Mystuff/cats/writeups/using_scapy.md

 The above code initialises a barebones arp packet.

-To capture this packet into a pcap, first I make sure to isolate my VM so that other packets won't be included into the pcap (you can also just capture with a filter).
-To "isolate", remove DNS nameservers in `/etc/resolv.conf` and turn off DHCP by NetworkManager with `systemctl disable NetworkManager`. <sub>(This doesn't guarantee any other services from sending packets.)</sub>

-I then use `tcpdump` to start a capture.
+Let's then use `tcpdump` to start a capture.
 `tcpdump -i eth0 -w test.pcap` <sub>(`-i` is the interface name.
 Use `ip a` to get your interface name.)</sub>

 After a couple seconds `Ctrl + C` and an ARP packet asking for 172.16.20.1 will be written into `test.pcap`.
 That right there is a custom packet, pretty cool.

 Don't forget that `scapy` is literally a python package.
 You can use if statements, loops, and the whole she bang.
-Consider making an 8 GB pcap:
+Consider making a trash packet with just 15kb worth of garbage:

 ```
 # This will a send 15KB packet.
 Or rather, it's supposed **to**